 Dr Wanjiru Njoya

 My research explores ideas of freedom, autonomy and choice in the organisation and governance of work relations.
-I am interested in how individual workers choose terms and conditions of employment, what the notion of free choice realistically means in the context of selling one’s labour in a capitalist market, and whether the policy debates adequately reflect the rich diversity of individual preferences.
 I explore the interplay between socio-economic vulnerability and contractual freedom, and how that shapes our definitions of sustainable economic wellbeing.
 I am currently working with my colleague Professor Doug Stokes on a book project called The Political Economy of Social Justice.
 Recent work:

 'The Acceptable Face of Capitalism: Law, Corporations and Economic Wellbeing' (2018) 29 King's Law Journal